 Patients (and their families) prefer receiving quality care in the comfort of their homes.
 You can work a few hours a day or 24-hours a day.
 Some private duty nurses may even live with their patients full-time.

 - Where do private duty nurses work?

-- What kind of traits does a private duty nurse have?
+- What are specific types of private duty nurses?

-- How do you become a private duty nurse?
+- How do you become a private duty nurse in 3 steps?